-The stream water discharge patterns reflect the groundwater levels (Fig. 1).
+The stream water discharge patterns (Fig. 8) reflect the groundwater levels.

-Figure 1.
-Monthly discharges at the four Swedish IM sites in 2020 compared with the monthly averages for the period 1996-2020 (mean).
-Note the different scales at the Y-axis.
+Figure 8 : Monthly discharges at the four Swedish IM sites in 2021 compared with the monthly averages for the period 1996-2020 (mean).
+Note the different scales at the Y-axis

-Precipitation, evapotranspiration, and groundwater levels affect the runoff patterns.
-At SE16 Gammtratten, this pattern was fairly typical with a snowmelt peak in April and May and lower discharges in summer and autumn but with a peak in October-November before low temperatures caused snowfall and snow accumulation with lower discharges.
-The snowmelt peak agreed with the long-term runoff pattern, deviating somewhat from 2019 when it occurred slightly earlier.
-At SE04 Gårdsjön, the runoff pattern mainly agreed with the long-term mean apart from the high discharges in February-March.
-A similar pattern also occurred in 2019.
-In the summer of 2020, the discharge was low with a small peak in July.
+Precipitation, evapotranspiration and groundwater levels affect the runoff patterns.
+At SE16 Gammtratten, this pattern was fairly typical with a snowmelt peak in April and May and lower discharges in summer and autumn but with, for later years, a peak in October-November not shown in the long-term mean.
+Later, low temperatures caused snowfall and snow accumulation with lower discharges.
+The snowmelt peak agreed with the long-term pattern deviating somewhat from 2019 when it occurred slightly earlier.
+At SE04 Gårdsjön, the pattern mainly agreed with the long-term mean apart from the high discharge peak in October.
+In 2020, there was high discharge in the period January-March which deviated from 2021.
+In the summer of 2020, the discharge was lower compared to the long-term mean but with a small peak in July.
 Autumn discharge resembled the long-term mean.

-At SE15 Kindla, the snowmelt peak was early and occurred in February-March.
-Similarly, to 2019, the summer runoff was comparably low.
-Autumn rains increased the discharge from October to December, reaching higher levels than usual at the end of the year.
-In 2020, the runoff at SE14 Aneboda was higher than usual in January-March.
-From April to December, the runoff pattern was fairly similar to the long-term average (Fig. 1).
+At SE15 Kindla, the snowmelt peak was early and occurred in March deviating from the long-term mean with the snowmelt peak in April.
+Summer runoff was mainly close to average but with higher runoff in August.
+This deviated from 2019 and 2020 when summer runoff was comparably low.
+Autumn rains caused high runoff in October and after that descending to runoff in December.
+This deviated from the high values in 2020 being usual at the end of the year.
+The runoff at SE14 Aneboda in 2021 was mainly lower compared to the long-term mean for February-August with slightly higher than average in May.
+In October-November there were higher runoff compared to the mean.
+Main difference to 2020 occurred in January-March with high runoff in 2020 not occurring in 2021 (Fig. 1).

 Generally, snow accumulates during winter at the two northern IM sites, resulting in low groundwater levels and low stream water discharge.
 However, warm winter periods with temperatures above 0 °C have during a number of years contributed to snowmelt and excess runoff also during this season.
-However, only the most northern site SE16 Gammtratten had low flows throughout the 2020 winter period.
-At SE15 Kindla, runoff was low in January, but similarly to the runoff patterns at the two southern sites exhibiting high runoff in the beginning of the year (Fig. 1), the discharge increased already in February.
+However, only the most northern site SE16 Gammtratten had low flows throughout the 2021 first months.
+At SE15 Kindla, runoff was low in January, but the flow started to increase already in February which didn't occur at the other sites with fairly low runoff in beginning of the year (Fig. 1).